 Such a scale is called the major scale of D. It is major because of its structure and a scale of D because D is the note on which it is built.

 There are an infinite number of scales.
-Scales can also be created while composing.
+Scales can also be created.
 Composers such as Claude Debussy, Olivier Messiaen, and Bela Bartok, among others, have done so in the recent past.

 See S > Scales